 Simple commands such as “No throwing, time-out now” or even briefer “Throwing, time-out” can be used.
 It is important to stay as calm and un-emotional as possible and to avoid name-calling or labeling; you would not want to say, “You have to go to time-out because you are bad.”

 Once you are both calm, you can talk with your child about what was happening before you called a time-out and what needs to happen before he re-enters the situation.
 You can ask your child if he is ready to go back or if he needs more time to calm down.

-Time-outs have been found to be most effective when your child decides on his own when to come out, on his own schedule once he has calmed down, no matter how long the time has been; if the child can settle down in a minute, that is fine; if it takes twenty minutes, then the child needs twenty minutes (Christophersen).
+Time-outs have been found to be most effective when your child decides on his own when to come out once he has calmed down, no matter how long the time has been; if the child can settle down in a minute, that is fine; if it takes twenty minutes, then the child needs twenty minutes (Christophersen).

 It depends on the age